thunkable/docs-thunkable-com/components/voice-+-audio/speech-recognizer.md

 ---

-Speech Recognizer is a powerful Google component that uses artificial intelligence to transcribes a user's speech into text.
+Speech Recognizer is a powerful Google component that uses artificial intelligence to transcribes a user's speech into English text.
 The transcription is powered by a significant database of human speech and text that finds the best possible match for a given user's sound.

+The speech recognizer is used in the sample app [ThunkableChat: Chat with Instant Translation](https://www.gitbook.com/book/albertching/thunkable-docs/edit#)

 ---

+#### Launching the Speech Recognizer and setting a label to print the results

 ![](/assets/speech-recognizer-blocks.png)